guanxiongsun/vfe.pytorch/README.md

 ## Data preparation

-### Download Datasets
+### Download ImageNetVID (Video Object Detection) Dataset

 The original links of ImageNetVID dataset are either broken or unavailible.
 Here, we provide the new link to download the file for the furture reference of the community.
-Please download ILSVRC2015 DET and ILSVRC2015 VID datasets from [here]().
+Please download ILSVRC2015 DET and ILSVRC2015 VID datasets from this [LINK](https://huggingface.co/datasets/guanxiongsun/imagenetvid/tree/main).

-**Note:** The links expire every 30 days.
-If they expire, please contact me to renew it.

 After that, we recommend to symlink the path to the datasets to `datasets/`.
 And the path structure should be as follows: